enochyearn/MLX_RoBERTa/README.md

-# RoBERTa: A Robustly Optimized BERT Pretraining
+# RoBERTa: A Robustly Optimized BERT Pretraining in MLX

 An implementation of Roberta Question Answering using MLX.